-Using video installation, collage and sculpture she examines these facts by looking at examples of our conflicted and often contradictory relationship with our animal food systems and our non-human animal companions.
-In her sculptural works she uses materials including wax, silicone and steel to create objects that have both industrial and biological attributes.
-Steel is bent into angular forms, invoking a sense of chaos and violence.
+Dillon uses materials such as wax, silicone, magnets and steel to create objects that have both industrial and biological attributes.
+Steel is bent into angular forms, conjuring chaos, violence and disquiet.
 This is the skeletal structure on which fleshy fragments precariously hang or are draped.
-The viewer is invited into an encounter that is abstract and visceral, with nature in freefall, spilling and collapsing.
-Some of the works become interactive in response to approaching people, their movement triggering the unstable and more delicate components to bob or sway.
+The viewer is invited into an encounter which is abstract and visceral, with nature in freefall, spilling and collapsing.
+Some of the works become interactive in response to approaching people, their movement triggering the unstable and more delicate components to uncannily bob or sway, attracting and repelling one another.

-The act of making the work can be painstaking, requiring an intricate layering of materials and a range of techniques, this in itself becomes a performative act, with the various processes being intrinsic to the finished piece.
+The act of making these works can be painstaking, requiring an intricate layering of materials and a range of techniques.
+This in itself becomes a performative act, with the various processes intrinsic to the finished piece.